makrai/notes/zhong-2105-larger-pretrained.md

       except that the finetuning randomness is averaged out
     * Hence we obtain 10 independent sets of model predictions with different random seeds, which allows us to apply Theorem 1
-* We compare MINI to LARGE using these ensembles and report the discovery Decay 0 and the baseline Decay in Table 3
+* We compare Mini to Large using these ensembles and report the discovery Decay 0 and the baseline Decay in Table 3
   * Taking the maximum difference across thresholds, we estimate at least ∼4% of decaying instances
   * lower than the previous 6% estimate, which used the full set of 50 models’ predictions assuming they were independent
-  * nL still a meaningful amount, given that the overall accuracy improvement from MINI to LARGE is 10%
+  * nL still a meaningful amount, given that the overall accuracy improvement from Mini to Large is 10%

 ## 4.1 Fisher’s Test + Benjamini-Hochberg